Key takeaways on budget forecasting

 Purpose

-- Budgets are used to form strategies and define business goals over the coming year.
+- Budgets allow businesses to form strategies and define business goals over the coming year.

 - Forecasts aid decision-making based on the most recently available information.
 They help teams understand progress toward budgetary goals.